There are four major hair types – Type 1 (straight hair), Type 2 (wavy hair), Type 3 (Curly hair), and Type 4 hair (kinky hair).

 It is essential to give your Type 3 hair proper care at night if you want it to grow faster.
 Seal your ends with oil before you go to bed.
 Jojoba, coconut, and olive oils are great options.

 It’s advisable to sleep on a satin pillowcase.
 The satin is effective in preventing damage during sleep.
-You might also want to pull your hair back into a bun, braid, of loose ponytail while you sleep.
+You might also want to pull your hair back into a bun, braid (How To Crochet Human Hair), of loose ponytail while you sleep.

 The health of your body affects your hair growth.
 Your foods should have nutrients that promote hair health and growth.